sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 How it works: row method
 ----

-To grab this comprehensive premium of $150:
+To extract this comprehensive premium of $150:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_row.png)